 If a student meets regular admission standards and has earned college level courses at an unaccredited institution of higher learning, the student may be given provisional credit.
 However, the credits will not be considered for acceptance until the student has completed 24 credit hours with a cumulative GPA of 2.0 or better at Troy University.
 Credits will be reviewed by the Dean of the Discipline and the Record's Office.
-A determination will be made based on (1) the unaccredited institution's affiliation with the Commission on Recognition of Post Secondary Accreditation; and/or (2) acceptance of credit by at least three other accredited institutions.
+A determination will be made based on (1) the unaccredited institution's affiliation with the Commission for Higher Education Accreditation; and/or (2) acceptance of credit by at least three other accredited institutions located in the area of the unaccredited institution.